ivanwhm/comps/README.md

 # Comps

-A smaller idea about how to create components using semantic-ui in Angular.
+A smaller idea about how to create components using semantic-ui in Angular with modules and routing.
 This code is part of [The Modern Angular Bootcamp [2020]](https://www.udemy.com/course/the-modern-angular-bootcamp/) course available on [Udemy](https://www.udemy.com/course/the-modern-angular-bootcamp/)

 Made with &hearts; by Ivan Wilhelm.